Oct 28 | 6:30 p.m.Runs till: Oct 28

 Bangalore International Centre (BIC), No. 7, 4th Main Rd, Stage 2, Domlur 560071

 Kuldip Singh, one of the key modernist architects and city planners of India, had a lesser known but major passion, a stark contrast to his iconic and brutalist concrete buildings.
-Passionate about the art and crafts of South India, Kuldip Singh had built one of the most extensive collections of over 350 rare and outstanding examples of South Indian paintings of the Tanjore, Mysuru, Andhra and Kerala schools, built on his extensive travels in the South for over 40 years.
+Passionate about the art and crafts of South India, Kuldip Singh assembled one of the largest collections of over 350 rare and outstanding examples of South Indian paintings of the Tanjore, Mysuru, Andhra and Kerala schools, built on his extensive travels in the South for over 40 years.
 See Kuldip Singh’s interview on his collection here.

-The collection covers a wide range of idioms and themes “from the domain of gods and goddesses and the sites and stories associated with their worship, to the realm of their human patrons with portraits made of maharajas, priests and ordinary individuals”.
-Unlike the North Indian tradition of commissioning miniatures for pleasure, paintings in the South were meant for temples, mutts and private prayer rooms.
-And unlike the paintings in the North, comparatively little scholarly work has been done to study them.
+The paintings cover a wide range of idioms and themes “from the domain of gods and goddesses and the sites and stories associated with their worship, to the realm of their human patrons with portraits made of maharajas, priests and ordinary individuals”.
+Unlike the North Indian tradition of commissioning miniature paintings for pleasure, paintings in the South were meant for temples, mutts and private prayer rooms.
+And unlike the paintings of the North, comparatively little scholarly work has been done to study them.

-In this lecture Art Historian Anna Dallapicolla, will provide the historical and cultural background to these paintings and will take us through the milieu that saw the emergence of different schools of paintings to help us appreciate this now ubiquitous forms.
+In this lecture, art historian Anna Dallapiccola, will provide the historical and cultural background to these paintings and will take us through the milieu that saw the emergence of different schools of paintings to help us appreciate what is now a popularly practiced form.

 Anna L Dallapiccola